rackerlabs/technical-blog/_posts/2018-12-12-aws-security-hub-overview.md

 authorAvatar: https://s.gravatar.com/avatar/749cf70eafe03795015019c1047be85f
 bio: "Nick Garratt is a Principal Architect in the Rackspace Managed Public Clouds Product Architecture Team."
 categories:
   - aws
   - security
-metaTitle: "AWS Security Hub - An Overview"
+metaTitle: "AWS security hub - An overview"
 metaDescription: "Initial thoughts on the Security Hub preview as announced at re:Invent 2018"
-ogTitle: "AWS Security Hub initial thoughts"
+ogTitle: "AWS security hub initial thoughts"
 ogDescription: "A discussion of the Security Hub preview as announced at re:Invent 2018"
 ogImage:

 ---
 AWS Security Hub was announced in Andy Jassy's re:Invent 2018 [Keynote(46:23)](https://youtu.be/ZOIkOnW640A?t=2783) and pitched as "a place to centrally manage security and compliance across your whole AWS environment (applause)" and then went on to announce an array of partners who were part of the initial integration effort (muted applause).
 While this announcement enjoyed just 3 minutes on centre stage, this is a significant development.

 <!-- more -->

-## Security Hub - why is this significant?
+### Security hub - why is this significant?

 One of the notable developments included in this announcement is the creation by AWS and adoption by AWS and select AWS partners of a **standard format** for security events called the ['AWS Security Finding' format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html).
 This common format is a key enabler of the aggregation of 'Findings' into Security Hub as it pushes the responsibility for conformance onto the findings emitter rather than requiring the aggregator to build and maintain multiple parsers for all findings sources.
 The AWS services GuardDuty, Macie, and Inspector, if configured, will automatically have their findings aggregated in SecurityHub once it is enabled.

 Given that many of the security partners involved compete with one another to some extent or offer Security Operations Centre (SOC) services providing the black box magic of event ingestion and correlation into incidents, one can imagine that the incentive to standardise on a format which could level the playing field just a little bit must not have been great.
 The inexorable change of the market and the dominant agent of that change together clearly made a compelling case!

-## Coming together
+### Coming together

 The standard findings format ensures that the attributes required for the *correlation* of findings are present. ['Insights'](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-insights.html) are light-weight correlation rules, essentially filter and grouping operations to linked to an 'action'.
 This 'action' as set up in Security Hub is simply an identifier for an event which will be sent to CloudWatch Events if triggered.
 It is in CloudWatch Events where any notifications, automations, or integrations will be configured.
 As it stands today, `actions` must be manually triggered from the 'insight' and *cannot be associated and triggered automatically*.
 One assumes that this will be addressed in future releases.

 Usefully, some standard findings are made available by AWS for such conditions as 'S3 buckets with sensitive data and public read permissions' which on their own should spare a great deal of pain to AWS customers!

 On the theme of aggregation, Security Hub supports a master/member model where the designate master account can invite member accounts to pool findings.
 Once accepted, the findings from the member account are aggregated in Security Hub in the master.
 The member has access to view their own findings, while the master has a view of findings from itself and all members.
 It should be notes that at this time, Security Hub is a *regional* service.

 Under the 'Standards' menu, AWS provides the first of its automated compliance checks – 'CIS AWS Foundations' -  with 43 automated rules as of 11th December 2018.

-## A brisk walk-through
+### A brisk walk-through

 Let's take a brief look in practice at how these various concepts and components work together.
 We'll be working with a single test account rather than trying to demonstrate master/member.